fabiogaiera/transitioning-to-kx/articles/LinkedIn Article 1.md

 as the CSV can be directly converted using pandas.

 The purpose here is to demonstrate how to integrate different formats and technologies.
-The real power of kdb+ can be leveraged, for example, in high-frequency trading.
+The real power of PyKX and kdb+ can be leveraged, for example, in high-frequency trading.

 ## Further Readings